Site of former munitions depot in Little Italy to be sold

 A chunk of land in Ottawa's Little Italy neighbourhood that was once home to a federal munitions warehouse has been deemed surplus land by the government and is being sold off.

-Built in the 1940s and originally used as a munitions and equipment depot during the Second World War, the 31,250 square-metre warehouse had reached the end of its life cycle and was demolished in 2015.
+Built in the 1940s and originally used as a munitions and equipment depot during World War II, the 31,250-square-metre warehouse had reached the end of its life cycle and was demolished in 2015.

-The land for sale is comprised of two parcels south of Oak Street, extending to Gladstone Avenue.
+The land for sale is composed of two parcels south of Oak Street, extending to Gladstone Avenue.
 Public Works is keeping the land north of Oak Street.

 CLC told CBC News in a statement they "continue to finalize the details" of the acquisition and could not speak about specific plans for the property until they owned it.

-Because of its location in Little Italy and its proximity to both park space and the O-Train corridor, it is likely to attract attention as a residential property site, and community groups have also taken an active interest in its fate.
+Because of its location in Little Italy and its proximity to both park space and the O-Train corridor, it is likely to attract attention as a residential property site.
+Community groups have also taken an active interest in its fate.

 A view of the land from Oak Street, both in 2014 and 2016.